hashicorp/terraform/website/docs/configuration/locals.html.md

   owner        = "Community Team"
 }
 ```

-For brevity, local values are often referred to just as "locals", when the
-meaning is clear from context.

 The expressions assigned to local value names can either be simple constants
 like the above, allowing these values to be defined only once but used many